 The threat to Lake Wakatipu

-If the aquatic weed lagarosiphon becomes established in Lake Wakatipu it will prove very difficult to control and almost impossible to remove.
+If the aquatic weed Lagarosiphon becomes established in Lake Wakatipu it will be very difficult to control and almost impossible to remove.
 The consequences will pose significant economic, amenity and environmental impacts to the community, including difficulty for commercial and recreational boating or water activities.

 Lagarosiphon is an unwanted organism which is capable of choking waterways, smothering native aquatic plant communities, and establishing quickly in waterways if it’s left untreated.
 Lagarosiphon will grow rapidly if it’s not controlled and pose safety problems for lake users by affecting underwater visibility and creates hazards for recreational activities such as swimming, fishing and water skiing.